MicrosoftDocs/memdocs/memdocs/analytics/enhanced-device-timelines.md

 ## Limitations

-- When your tenant has advanced Endpoint analytics features enabled, the enhanced **Device timeline** tab replaces the **Application reliability** tab in device drilldown views.
+- When your tenant has advanced Endpoint analytics features enabled, the enhanced **Device timeline** tab replaces the **Application reliability** tab in device drill down views.
 In addition to a timeline, the **Application reliability** tab includes the application reliability score for the selected device.
 To see the device application reliability score with advanced Endpoint analytics features enabled, use the table on the **Device performance** tab and search for the desired device.

 - As the enhanced device timeline is only available for Intune-managed (including co-managed) devices, a device timeline is not currently available for ConfigMgr-only devices in tenants with advanced Endpoint analytics features enabled.